Cat & Dog Teeth Cleaning in Round Lake, IL

 If you don't brush and floss your teeth every day, you could end up with cavities or worse.
 The same applies to your pet; without daily treatment and routine veterinary dental cleanings, their mouth will become a hot spot for bacteria.
 This bacteria can cause painful infections and lead to dental disease, one of the most common clinical problems affecting both dogs and cats.
-For the most comprehensive pet dental care, our team in Round Lake can help you set up a doable dental healthcare plan.
+For the most comprehensive cat and dog teeth cleaning, our team in Round Lake can help you set up a doable dental healthcare plan.

 Treating and Preventing Dental Disease